 When this happens, it becomes necessary to replace the ball.
 However, since many balls are thrown away when they start to crack, there is an opportunity to repair them.
 How can you do this?

 How about donating to farmers?
-Animals need stimulation and farmers use a variety of objects to help keep their animals occupied.
-If the ball is in good condition, farmers might be interested as well as some zoos.
+Animals need stimulation, and farmers use a variety of objects to help keep their animals occupied.
+If the ball is in good condition, farmers might be interested, as well as some zoos.
 You could also donate to charity shops, online, or bricks and mortar shops.

 Get Arty

-You may think that the best thing about bowling is scoring big points at the end of each frame.
+You may think the best thing about bowling is scoring big points at the end of each frame.

-This simple project will ensure that you always have something interesting to see when walking around your yard.
+This simple project will ensure you always have something interesting to see when walking around your yard.

 You could plant your bowling balls in colorful containers to make a lovely outdoor decoration that will never need watering.
-To turn them into yard art, simply drill out the thumb hole and slip them onto a fencepost.
+To turn them into yard art, drill out the thumb hole and slip them onto a fencepost.
 You can even paint them with graffiti designs.

 Keep In Reserve